eilincastillo/global-logic-challenge/README.md

 }
 ```

-To search the user information by his jwt
+To search the user information by its jwt

 ```
 curl --location --request POST 'http://localhost:8080/login' \